tabreturn/processing.py-book/README.md

-# Learn Python Visually: with Python Mode for Processing
+# Learn Python Visually: Creative Coding with Python Mode for Processing

 The official source code for the examples, as well as solutions to challenges, for the book *Learn Python Visually: with Python Mode for Processing*.